 In accordance with Item 402(u) of Regulation S-K, passed as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we calculated the ratio of annual total compensation of Mr. Olson relative to the annual total compensation of our median employee.
-To determine the median employee, we identified that, as of August, 31, 2018, our total employee population was 6,011 employees.
-We identified our median employee from this population (excluding Mr. Olson) by using base salary as our consistently applied compensation measure.
-Once we identified our median employee, we calculated the annual total compensation of this median employee using the same methodology that we used to calculate the annual total compensation of our named executive officers, including Mr. Olson, in the Summary Compensation Table.
-Mr. Olson's annual total compensation for fiscal 2018, as set forth in the Summary Compensation Table on page 44, was \$5,073,126.
-Annual total compensation of Mr. Olson to the annual total compensation of our median employee for fiscal 2018 was \$43,302.
-The ratio of annual total compensation of Mr. Olson to the annual total compensation of our median employee for fiscal 2018 is 117:1.
+For fiscal 2019 (i) we utilized the pay ratio acquisition rule, which permits us to exclude employees resulting from the CMW acquisition, which was approximately 2,200 total employees, and (ii) there were no other material changes to our employee population or compensation arrangements that would significantly impact the pay ratio disclosure and warrant calculating a new median employee.
+We calculated the annual total compensation of our median employee using the same methodology that we used to calculate the annual total compensation of our named executive officers, including Mr. Olson, in the Summary Compensation Table.
+Mr. Olson's annual total compensation for fiscal 2019, as set forth in the Summary Compensation Table on page 44, was \$5,267,433.
+Annual total compensation for our median employee for fiscal 2019 was \$48,319.
+The ratio of annual total compensation of Mr. Olson to the annual total compensation of our median employee for fiscal 2019 is 109:1.